 - Dissolves biofilms

 - Boosts immunity

-- Is antifungal, antiviral, and antibiotic
+- Is anti-fungal, antiviral, and has antibiotic properties

 - Combats free radical damage